richbl/distributed-motion-surveillance/INSTALL.md

 	```

 #### Client Installation
-The distributed client component of **DMS**, MotionClient, runs on each client endpoint, and is responsible physically starting/stopping its native video camera capture (starting/stopping its locally-installed instance of the [Motion](https://motion-project.github.io/) software package).
+The distributed client component of **DMS**, DMSClient, runs on each client endpoint, and is responsible physically starting/stopping its native video camera capture (starting/stopping its locally-installed instance of the [Motion](https://motion-project.github.io/) software package).

  1. Download the repository zip file from the [DMS repository](https://github.com/richbl/distributed-motion-surveillance) and unzip into a temporary folder

- 2. Optionally, delete non-essential top-level files, as well as the `motion_server` component (as this component is unused on the client), but preserve these component folders: `lib`, `motion_mail`, and `motion_client`.
+ 2. Optionally, delete non-essential top-level files, as well as the `dms_server` component (as this component is unused on the client), but preserve these component folders: `lib`, `dms_mail`, and `dms_client`.

 	> The top-level informational files (*e.g.*, `README.MD`, `INSTALL.MD`, *etc.*) are not required to properly configure and run **DMS**.
 They may be safely deleted.

 	The organization of the client components is represented in the remaining structure of the parent `distributed-motion-surveillance` folder.

 	> 	**Note:** the location of this folder structure is not important, but the relative folder structure and names must be preserved